What Research Shows for CBD's effects on Stress and Anxiety

 Very similar to our body's response to constant sugar...diabetes!

 When under stress, cells of the immune system are unable to respond to hormonal control, and consequently, produce levels of inflammation that promote disease.

-Other studies have showed this same effect with cortisol having so called "biphasic" effects on inflammation.
+Other studies have shown this same effect with cortisol having so-called "biphasic" effects on inflammation.

 Excessive cortisol (from chronic stress) poses its own issues in terms of anxiety:

 Exaggerated or recurrent negative cognitions, rumination or worry, magnification, and helplessness are all maladaptive catastrophizing responses to pain or non–pain-related stress that may prolong cortisol secretion